 I'm Emily.
 I am a possibility whisperer, an explainer, and a helper.
 I love complexity, a-ha moments, and chocolate.

 I aim to harness the power of design to help products & services work smoothly, organizations succeed, and people lead happier, healthier, and more sustainable lives.
 I'm a experience and product design generalist who really enjoys product strategy, service design, user research, synthesis, ideation, concept creation, rapid prototyping, and guerrilla testing.

-I'm looking for a new professional home starting in early 2017 - poke around a bit to see if it might be a good fit!
+I'm looking for a new professional home - poke around a bit to see if it might be a good fit!

 » tacks a fun day onto a work trip